Square finally opens for business in the UK, its first market in Europe

 Amazon confirms acquisition of Souq, marking its move into the Middle East

-Almost a year after setting up a UK business entity called Squareup Europe, today the payments company Square is officially opening up for business in the UK, marking its first move into Europe and its fifth country after Canada, Japan, Australia and its home market in the US.
+Almost a year after setting up a UK business entity called Squareup Europe, today the payments company Square is officially opening up for business in the UK, marking its first move into Europe and its fifth country after Canada, Japan, Australia and its home market in the US, with a service that turns ordinary smartphones and tablets into point-of-sale payments devices.
+Brexit and all the questions of what it will mean to the British economy and its technology industry be damned?

-The news was announced this morning at an event in London with Square’s CEO Jack Dorsey (who is also the CEO of Twitter).

-“We founded Square to empower small businesses with tools to accept all forms of payments and to make a sale anytime, anywhere” he said.
-“We look forward to working alongside the millions of entrepreneurs and thriving independent, small and medium-sized businesses across the UK, especially those who do not yet take card payments.”

-Square, which is publicly traded, will be looking to get some traction in the UK market first with a point-of-sale payments service targeting small and medium businesses (the news in fact was announced at an event at the Soho Piano Bar, one of Square’s first customers here): Square will sell a £39 Square Reader, a piece of hardware that connects by Bluetooth to your phone or tablet to turn that device into a payment card reader.
+Square will sell a £39 Square Reader, a piece of hardware that connects by Bluetooth to your phone or tablet to turn that device into a payment card reader.
 And in addition to selling the reader, Square will take a 1.75 percent cut on all in-person transactions, and 2.5 percent for any sales made online, by phone or electronic invoice.

+The news was announced this morning at an event in London with Square’s CEO Jack Dorsey (who is also the CEO of Twitter) at an event at the Soho Piano Bar, one of Square’s first customers here.
+He said that the company would focus more on targeting small and medium businesses that have yet to take card payments of any kind — estimated to be account for half of the 5.4 million SMBs in the country.

+“There are a lot of folks here who haven’t been reached yet,” Dorsey said in a presentation this morning.
+Amidst a market full of a number of existing competitors in the area of mobile payments, he also noted that Square’s quick turnaround for payment processing was one unique selling point.
+“You’ll have access to your funds the next business morning.”

 This is not Square’s first foray into business in the UK.
 Back in 2014, we spotted that the company’s point-of-sale software Register was quietly launched globally to allow people to take virtual payments, but this hasn’t been actively promoted as a business.
 In an interview, Sarah Harvey, who is heading up Square’s efforts in the UK, would not disclose how many businesses are using that currently in the UK, nor how much money it is processing here.

-But a more formal entry into the UK is a long time coming.
+A more formal entry into the UK, however, has been a long time coming.

 Square, which was first launched in 2009, originally made its name by offering an easy way for small businesses to take card payments by creating a phone or tablet app that worked with a small piece of hardware, made and sold by Square, to transform those consumer devices into card readers and processors.
 Square marketed this specifically to those who didn’t take card payments previously and/or found buying traditional equipment and paying bank fees too expensive.

-That is a service that had a ready market in the UK, too — where today there are an estimated 5.4 million small and medium businesses, and millions more sole traders, with a population of consumers that prefer to pay by cards: the average consumer carries only £25 pounds and 70% of all transactions are made with debit and credit cards.
+That is a service that had a ready market in the UK, too.
+In addition to millions of small and medium businesses and millions more sole traders, the UK has a population of consumers that prefer to pay by cards: the average consumer carries only £25 pounds and 70% of all transactions are made with debit and credit cards.

 So unsurprisingly, in the years between Square first launching its services in the US in 2009 and today, a number of other companies have sprouted up to sell similar services in the UK, including iZettle, PayPal, SumUp and more.